based on 7 nights

 Spot the rare colugo or the Great Hornbill when you join the complimentary daily Nature Walks on offer

 There is a coral nursery here, only one of its kind in the area

-The Andaman's array of dining options mean there is something to suit all tastes from Japanese to Italian to local specialties.
-Whatever your choice, all meals are fresh, full of flavor and the service is impeccable.
+The Andaman's array of dining options, which include Japanese, Italian, and even Scandinavian-Malay fusion, mean there is something to suit all tastes.
+Whatever your choice, all meals are fresh and full of flavor, and the service is impeccable.
 The beach bar is a great spot for a cocktail at sunset with live music and relaxed casual dining.

-The Andaman has 170 Deluxe Rooms and Suites all of which have fantastic views of the ocean or the jungle.
-All rooms are furnished in a contemporary fashion with wooden floors, spacious seating areas and have TVs and DVDs as well as high speed wireless internet access and iPod docking stations.
-The luxurious Presidential Suite features kitchenette, Jacuzzi and a large private balcony.
-All rooms also feature: air-conditioning, safe, minibar, ceiling fans, luxury toiletries, hairdryer, rain shower, bathtub and separate shower, bathrobes and slippers, phone, minibar, complimentary bottled water and fruit.
+The Andaman has 178 rooms and suites, all of which have views of the sea or the rainforest.
+All rooms are furnished in a contemporary fashion, with wooden floors and spacious seating areas.
+All rooms feature modern amenities including air-conditioning, Wi-Fi, a TV, a safe, a minibar, ceiling fan, luxury toiletries, rain shower, bathtub and separate shower.

 Executive pool suites boat partial sea views and benefit from their own private plunge pools, cabana day beds and private gardens.